Home » How Companies are Ranked on our Site

 The ranking system we use is completely unbiased and automated.
 The system takes the inputs available and generates a ranking, with no human interference.
 This means that only customers can influence the warranty providers’ ratings on our site.
 This rating later forms the basis of evaluation for new and potential customers.
 The system ensures that the companies actively take an effort to provide good service to their customers.

-While star ratings are the primary criteria for ranking, we do consider other ranking factors explained above.
-So, it is possible that you may see a company with a slightly lower ranking placed higher in the list.
+While star ratings are the primary criteria for ranking, we do consider the other ranking factors explained above.
+So, it is possible that you may see a company with a slightly lower ranking placed higher on the list.
 However, in such cases, the rating for such a company will not be significantly lower than its neighbors.

 Now, you may ask why we would go through all this trouble just to provide ranking for warranty providers.
 The answer is simple, at HomeWarrantyReviews.com, the mission is to bring forth good specimens in an industry which is often under the scanners for all the wrong reasons.
 We have, over the years realized that home warranty customers need good guidance in selecting a reputable company and that word of mouth alone is not to be relied upon.
 So go ahead and use our website for an enhanced home warranty buying experience.

 Thank you for reading this and we sincerely hope we didn’t scare the bejesus out of you with all the Bayesian explanation.
 Cheers!!

 By submitting this form and requesting this information, you authorize your consent to use automated technology to call you at the phone number(s) provided, including your wireless number if provided, in reference to your request for more information.